kheller18/data-structures-algorithms/questions/CSS.md

           }
         }
        ```
        + Here, the paragraph element specifies that the animation process should take 2 seconds for execution from start to the finish.
 This is done by using the animation-duration property.
-The animation-name of the @keyframes is defined by using the property animation-name.
-The intermediate keyframes are defined by using @keyframes rule.
+The animation-name of the `@keyframes` is defined by using the property animation-name.
+The intermediate keyframes are defined by using `@keyframes` rule.
 In the example, we have just 2 keyframes.
 The first keyframe starts at 0% and runs till the left margin of 100% which is the rightmost edge of the containing element.
 The second keyframe starts at 100% where the left margin is set as 0% and the width to be set as 100% which results in finishing the animation flush against the left edge of the container area.

 53. Why do we need to use clear property along with floats in CSS?
    + The clear property along with floats is used for specifying which side of floating elements is not supposed to float.
 An element having clear property ensures that the element does not move up adjacent to the float.
 But the element will be moved down past the float.
    + Let us understand this with the help of an example.
 We know that the floated objects do not add to the height of the objects where they reside.
-Consider we have a div element with class “floated_div” within another div element with id “main_div”.
+Consider we have a div element with `class “floated_div”` within another `div` element with `id “main_div”`.
      + ```
         <html>
             <head>